What is a Plumbing Inspection?

 - Drain the water heater to remove formed sediments.

-- Check toilet for loose fittings including flapper.
+- Check the toilet for loose fittings including the flapper.

 - Replace the hoses if there are visible signs of cracks, brittleness, or leaking.